wistia/wistia-open-docs/_posts/marketo.md

 1. In your Wistia account, open the Account menu and click on Settings.
 2. Switch to the Data Integrations tab.
-3. Enter your credentials for Marketo (SOAP Endpoint, User ID, and Encryption Key).
+3. Enter your credentials for Marketo.
-4. Click that fancy "Connect" button.
+4. Connect!
 5. Call an old friend and catch up.
 It's been too long, hasn't it?

 Congrats, you're all set up!